Joan, Chad’s maternal grandmother and adoptive mom, knows what it’s like to love your child and need to protect your grandchild.

 “One line jumped out at me, “Trying to avoid hurting the addict only enables them, and risks destroying the rest of your family.”
 This fits my brothers’ family perfectly.
 One niece is currently in therapy because she feels she doesn’t have a mother.
 Her mom rescued her son (the alcoholic) so many times she says she has nothing left to give.”
 Washington Auntie.

 “Loved your book…drugs can destroy a family and wipe out their funds.
 Parenting is hard work but it’s fun.”
-84-year-old Lake Oswego great grandma.
+84-year-old Oregon great grandma.

 “Incredible insight through eyes of a grandmother raising her grandson…and (the) powerful and important perspective, (of) the voice of a child who grew up feeling and learning to cope with the hurt caused by addicted parents.”
 Nicole Dobbins, Past Executive Director of Voice for Adoption